Evolution of the electronic band structure of twisted bilayer graphene upon doping

-Twisted bilayer graphene (tBLG) has drawn a lot of attention because of its unique electronic band structure, which depends on the twist angle between the two graphene monolayers\cite{Ni2008,Hass2008,LiGuohong2010,WangYing2010,Hicks2011,Brown2012,Kim2012,Havener2012,Chung2015,Santos2007,Magaud2010,Shallcross2010,Bistritzer2011,Coh2013, Havener2014}.
-The twist between the layers causes the Dirac cones of the individual layers to be displaced in momentum.
-When the linear bands from the two monolayer graphene sheets cross, saddle points appear in the band structure of tBLG, giving rise to logarithmic van Hove singularities (vHs) in the density of states (DoS)\cite{VanHove1953,LiGuohong2010}.
-Twisted bilayer graphene occurs in many graphene preparation methods such as chemical vapor deposition (CVD) growth on metals\cite{Li2009,Lu2013,Nie2011,Murata2012,Iwasaki2014}, precipitation from silicon carbide\cite{Varchon2008, Hass2008} and mechanical exfoliation of graphite\cite{Rong1993}.
-Scanning tunneling microscopy (STM) and spectroscopy have been employed to explore the properties of tBLG, where a periodic potential leads to a moir\'e pattern in the topography and vHs in the local DoS are observed\cite{LiGuohong2010, Luican2011, Brihuega2012}.
-Raman spectroscopy forms another important characterization tool that is faster than STM and nondestructive to the sample\cite{Ferrari2006}.
+Twisted bilayer graphene (tBLG) has drawn a lot of theoretical attention because of its unique electronic band structure, which depends on the twist angle between the two graphene monolayers\cite{Santos2007,Magaud2010,Shallcross2010,Bistritzer2011}.
+The twist angle between the layers causes the Dirac cones of the individual layers to be displaced in momentum.
+When the linear bands from the two monolayer graphene sheets cross, saddle points appear in the band structure of tBLG, giving rise to logarithmic van Hove singularities (vHs) in the density of states (DoS)\cite{VanHove1953}.
+Twisted bilayer graphene occurs in many different graphene preparation methods such as chemical vapor deposition (CVD) growth on metals\cite{Li2009,Lu2013,Nie2011,Murata2012,Iwasaki2014}, precipitation from silicon carbide\cite{Varchon2008, Hass2008} and mechanical folding of monolayer graphene\cite{Carozo2013}.
+Scanning tunneling microscopy (STM) and spectroscopy have been employed to explore the properties of tBLG, where a periodic potential leads to a moir\'e pattern in the topography and vHs in the local DoS\cite{LiGuohong2010, Luican2011, Brihuega2012, He2012}.
+Raman spectroscopy is another important characterization tool that is faster than STM and nondestructive to the sample\cite{Ferrari2006}.
 The Raman spectrum of carbon based materials contains two main peaks, namely the G peak around 1580 cm$^{-1}$ and the 2D peak around 2700 cm$^{-1}$ \cite{Ferrari2006,Malarda2009}.
-It has been observed that the position, intensity, and width of both the Raman G and 2D peaks depend on the twist angle\cite{Poncharal2008,Ni2008,ZNi2009, Kim2012, Havener2012,Sato2012,Coh2013}.
-In addition, new peaks can appear in the Raman spectrum of tBLG due to extra scattering pathways enabled by the superlattice periodic potential\cite{Carozo2013,Gupta2010,Carozo2011,JCampos2013,He2013,Jorio2013}.
+It has been observed that the position, intensity, and width of both the Raman G and 2D peaks depend on the twist angle\cite{Poncharal2008,Ni2008,ZNi2009,Kim2012, Havener2012}.
+In addition, new peaks appear in the Raman spectrum of tBLG due to extra scattering pathways enabled by the periodic potential\cite{Carozo2013,Gupta2010,Carozo2011,JCampos2013,He2013,Jorio2013}.
 Theoretical calculations show that variations in the Raman peaks with twist angle are due to the angle dependent electronic and phononic band structures.\cite{Sato2012,Cocemasov2013,Coh2013}.